Regular season rules

 - Each group will fill out a paper score sheet and submit results online on the MatchPlay app.
 It is the responsibility of the entire group that the submitted results are accurate.

 - To remain in good standings, members need to attend at least 50% of our regular season meetings unless there is a compelling reason for the absence.
 Each such case will be determined by the commissioner.
 We keep score and report the standings to the IFPA for world ranking points.
 NEW: To be included in the standings submitted to the IFPA, members need to attend at least 4 out of 10 meetings.

 - Guests are welcome to play as long as there is space, but are limited to participate in up to 4 meetings per season.
 Rounds 1&10 will only be open to members, i.e. guests will not be allowed to participate in those two rounds.
-Guests results will not be submitted to the IFPA for world ranking points.
+Guests competing in minimum 4 rounds will be submitted to the IFPA for world ranking points as per IFPA rules.

 The winner of each machine gets 7 points, second place gets 5 points, third place gets 3 points and fourth place gets 1 point.
-For example, if Aaron wins on Ghostbusters, gets second place on Godzilla, third place on Meteor & Attack from Mars, and last on White Water, he will earn himself (7+5+3+3+1) 19 points for the evening.
+For example, if Kendra wins on Guardians of the Galaxy, gets 2nd place on Dialed In, 3rd place on Pinball Pool & Iron Man, and 4th on Snow Derby, she will earn herself (7+5+3+3+1) 19 points for the evening.

 If the of number of participants is not evenly divided by 4, some groups will consist of 3 players.
-The winner of this smaller group gets 7 points, second place gets 4 points and third place 1 point.
+The winner of this smaller group gets 7 points, 2nd place gets 4 points and 3rd place 1 point.
 Whoever has the lowest score after 3 and 4 games respectively will pick the next game.

 The maximum score for a someone would therefore be 35 points and the minimum score would be 5 points per meeting for someone who plays all 5 machines.